unex/hassio-snapcast/snapcast-server/README.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Snapcast-server Add-on

-_Example add-on to use as a blueprint for new add-ons._
+This add-on provides a Snapcast-server with support for Spotify connect and is inspired by the official [Spotify Connect](https://github.com/hassio-addons/addon-spotify-connect) and [raph2i's snapserver](https://github.com/raph2i/hassio-addons) add-ons.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]
 ![Supports armhf Architecture][armhf-shield]
 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

+## About

+This add-on allows you to stream music from Spotify to synchronised snapcast clients to create a multi-room audio system.
+Other music sources can also be configured by setting the `streams` config option.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg